Stable geodesic nets in convex hypersurfaces

-Choose the variance of $\Theta$ to be sufficiently small and choose a regular value $r^+$ in the image of $\hat{f}$ such that $M^+ = \hat{f}^{-1}(r^+)$ lies in a tubular neighbourhood of $\X^0$.
-Consider the projection map of the tubular neighbourhood, which sends each point in $M^+$ to the closest point in $\X^0$.
-When the radius of the tubular neighbourhood is sufficiently small, we may find an ``approximate inverse'' to this projection map that is an embedding $\varphi : N \to M^+$.
-(The projection is potentially not injective near $F \times \{0\}$ for any face $F$ of $\X$, but a small perturbation near $F \times \{0\}$ will make it injective.)
-Our conclusion, that we can choose a sequence of such embeddings whose pullback metrics on $N$ converge to the flat metric in the $C^\infty$ topology, follows from the property that as the variance of $\Theta$ tends to 0, the functions $f * \Theta$ converge in the $C^\infty$ topology\footnote{To establish this convergence, one may begin by expressing $\Theta$ as the convolution of two Gaussians, $\Theta_1$ and $\Theta_2$.
+Our conclusion, that we can choose a sequence of such embeddings $\varphi$ whose pullback metrics on $N$ converge to the flat metric in the $C^\infty$ topology, follows from the property that as the variance of $\Theta$ tends to 0, the functions $f * \Theta$ converge in the $C^\infty$ topology\footnote{To establish this convergence, one may begin by expressing $\Theta$ as the convolution of two Gaussians, $\Theta_1$ and $\Theta_2$.
 The associativity of convolution will then yield $f * \Theta = (f * \Theta_1) * \Theta_2$.
-The $C^\infty$ function $f * \Theta_1$ will bear all derivatives, while its convolution with $\Theta_2$ will take care of convergence, as the variances of all these Gaussians tend to zero.} after being restricted to some fixed compact neighbourhood of $\X^0$. \end{proof}
+The $C^\infty$ function $f * \Theta_1$ will bear all derivatives, while its convolution with $\Theta_2$ will take care of convergence, as the variances of all these Gaussians tend to zero.} after being restricted to some fixed compact neighbourhood of $\overline\X$. \end{proof}